 It’s no mystery why Switzerland is so beloved of outdoor enthusiasts and landscape artists everywhere.
 The power and beauty of the natural world is laid bare here, and immersion in the country’s flower-strewn alpine meadows, forested canyons and ice-encrusted mountain peaks promises to energise and inspire you.

 This is a yearround destination, which according to the season shows visitors a different face, each as striking as the last.
 The icy veil of winter thaws to reveal the wildflowers of spring, the green meadows and mirror lakes invite you in during the warm summer, and the autumn sees the ripening trees gild the gorges and fill farmers’ baskets with a rich and bountiful harvest.
-When and wherever you choose to visit in this remarkable country, don't miss Switzerland's must-see attractions.

 The first tenet of this approach is all about immersing yourself in the natural world in an environmentally friendly way.
 Ramblers rejoice: Switzerland is a magnificent place to get your boots on and explore the countryside on foot, affording you front-row seats to some of the most spectacular natural landscapes in Europe.